Filtering and sorting

 })

-Note: It is not currently possible to return the count of a relation.
+Note: It is not currently possible to .

 Sort by relevance (PostgreSQL)

-In 3.5.0 and later, when using PostgresSQL you can sort records by relevance to the query using the _relevance keyword.
-This uses the relevance ranking functions from PostgreSQL's full text search feature, which are explained further in the PostgreSQL documentation.
+In and later, when using PostgreSQL you can sort records by relevance to the query using the _relevance keyword.
+This uses the relevance ranking functions from PostgreSQL's full text search feature, which are explained further in .

 Enable order by relevance with the fullTextSearch preview feature: